 Complex Thinking.
-Figure 1 contains the overall regression line for changes in complex thinking over time in discourse pertaining to U.S. foreign policy toward Iraq as well as lines demonstrating differential changes for Democrats and Republicans.
+Figure 1 contains the overall regression line for changes in complex thinking over time in discourse pertaining to U.S. foreign policy toward Iraq with separate lines for Democrats and Republicans.
 As indicated in Table 3, the first wave of changes in categorical thinking was found from March 2000 through October 2001.
 These changes were not significantly different during March and September, but as shown in Figure 1, Republicans and Democrats diverged dramatically in April 2001 (zdifference = 3.83).
 This difference persisted through October 2001 (3.75) indicated that Democrats were using significantly more complex thinking during this time period.
+One limitation to these analyses is smaller speech numbers during these time periods.

 In March 2010, overall level of complex thinking was -1.39 with little difference between parties (-1.72).
 In February 2011, overall complex thinking had increased to 1.65, and the difference between Democrats and Republicans was 2.86 with Democrats demonstrating more complex thinking.
 In January 2012, overall complex thinking decreased to -2.03 with moderate differences between Democrats and Republicans (2.26) with Republicans displaying more complex thinking.
 In April 2013, the overall level had not changed much; however, major differences between parties emerged (4.17) with Democrats displaying more complex thinking.
 By August 2013, the overall level remained relatively unchanged and the differences between parties decreased severely (0.44).